gchang12/Learn-Vim/ch05_moving_in_file.md

 ## Match Navigation

-Programmers write and edit codes.
-Codes typically use parentheses, braces, and brackets.
+Programmers write and edit code.
+Code syntax typically uses parentheses, braces, and brackets.
 You can easily get lost in them.
-If you're inside one, you can jump to the other pair (if it exists) with `%`.
+If you're inside a pair of parentheses, for example, you can jump to one parenthesis (if it exists) with `%`.
 You can also use this to find out whether you have matching parentheses, braces, and brackets.

 ```
 %    Navigate to another match, usually works for (), [], {}